 Student Services provides master's and doctoral-level counseling for the Northwest College student body.
 Counselors are available at each campus to assist students in creating class schedules, evaluating college transcripts, and completing degree/certificate plans.
 Student Services' regular business hours are the same at both campuses: 8a-7p M-Th, 8a-1p F-Sat.
+Phone numbers: Katy Campus, 713-718-5751, and Spring Branch Campus, 713-718-5669.
 Kevin Fuller, M.A., is the counselor on-site at Alief (713-718-2838).